michal-orlowski/michal-orlowski/README.md

 - 👀 I’m interested in PHP, HTML, CSS
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on non-profit projects
-- 📫 How to reach me ...
+- 📫 How to reach me ?
+By mail morlowsk@gmail.com

 <!---
 michal-orlowski/michal-orlowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.